programminghistorian/ph-submissions/en/drafts/originals/iiif-images-and-manifests-github.md

 ### What is IIIF?

-The [International Image Interoperability Framework](https://iiif.io/) describes itself as “a set of open standards for delivering high-quality, attributed digital objects online at scale.”
+The [International Image Interoperability Framework](https://iiif.io/) describes itself as 'a set of open standards for delivering high-quality, attributed digital objects online at scale.'
 In plain terms, IIIF is a standardized format for delivering digital objects, like images, videos, and even 3D models, from one place on the web to another.
 The framework allows cultural heritage institutions, project teams, and individuals to share high-resolution digital objects across the web quickly, easily, and in a way that speaks between and across different systems.

 Effectively, IIIF standardizes the way images are delivered by servers to platforms, tools, and environments on the web using a series of [Application Programming Interfaces (APIs)](https://en.wikipedia.org/wiki/API) that allow two different computers or pieces of software to communicate with one another.
 IIIF has both an [Image API](https://iiif.io/api/image/3.0/) and a [Presentation API](https://iiif.io/api/presentation/3.0/): the Image API tells an [image server](https://en.wikipedia.org/wiki/Image_server) how, what size, and what part of an image to serve, while the Presentation API tells the image viewer how, in what order, with what description, etc. to display the image.
 Because IIIF’s Image API specifies exactly how an image’s pixels will be served to a viewer or user, it’s easy to specify exactly how much and in what way you want the image to be displayed.
 For more on how IIIF works, see [IIIF’s How It Works](https://iiif.io/get-started/how-iiif-works/#:~:text=IIIF%20is%20a%20way%20to,but%20cannot%20do%20much%20else.) guide.